 Since Canada and the United States have different rules and regulations regarding copyright and intellectual property, the USCHC determined that specific notes should be developed for ENCs in this region.
-An Encoding Guideline for Transboundary ENCs was developed and applied throughout the phased projects as a means to ensure consistency in the application of technical and policy decisions.
+These notes were subsequently created, approved and included in the Encoding Guideline for Transboundary ENCs to ensure consistency in the application of technical and policy decisions.